fcortes/vue3-lottie/docs/v2/guide.md

 **vue3-lottie** is a simple Vue 3 component that allows you to add Lottie animations into Vue applications.
 This component uses props for data and any config options.

-::: warning Limitations
+::: warning
-`vue3-lottie` is not a full-featured Lottie library.
-It is only a wrapper around the `lottie-player` library.
-It support most (but not all) of the features of the `lottie-player` library.
+You are viewing the documentation for vue3-maquee v2.x To get the latest version specific documentation, click [here](/guide).
 :::

 [[toc]]